nixworks/public/news/2010/12/2/index.md

 ##### Iranian police
 ### [Police in Iran make several arrests of suspects in relation to an attack on two nuclear physicists that it claims are connected to the United States Central Intelligence Agency, Mossad from Israel, and MI6 in the United Kingdom. ](/news/2010/12/2/police-in-iran-make-several-arrests-of-suspects-in-relation-to-an-attack-on-two-nuclear-physicists-that-it-claims-are-connected-to-the-unite.md)
-_Context: CIA, Iran, Iranian police, Israel, MI6, Mossad, U.S., United Kingdom, nuclear physicists_
+_Context: CIA, Iran, Iranian police, Israel, MI6, Mossad, UK, United States, nuclear physicists_

 ##### Dick Cheney
 ### [Dick Cheney faces charges in Nigeria over $180 million dollars in bribes a subsidiary of Halliburton, of which Cheney was chief executive, paid to Nigerian officials. ](/news/2010/12/2/dick-cheney-faces-charges-in-nigeria-over-180-million-dollars-in-bribes-a-subsidiary-of-halliburton-of-which-cheney-was-chief-executive-p.md)